ginkgo-project/ginkgo/README.md

 The Ginkgo MPI module has the following __additional__ requirements:

-* MPI 3.1+, ideally with GPUDirect support for best performance
+* MPI 3.1+, ideally GPU-Aware, for best performance

 In addition, if you want to contribute code to Ginkgo, you will also need the
 following: